sherlockq/gatsby-blogsite/src/markdown-pages/2020-04-13-transducers-in-clojure-explained.md

 But be careful, the transducers are applied from left to right when chained with `comp`.

-Think tranducers as layers of wrappings, you pack your item from inside to outside, like building the new reducing function with transducers from right to left.
+Think transducers as layers of wrappings, you pack your item from inside to outside, like building the new reducing function with transducers from right to left.
 But when the transformed reducing function is invoked, the logics in transducers are applied from left to right, like unpacking the package.

 ```clojure